Cyprus

 Semitic

-Sanna Lefkosia DIstrict, Larnaka District, Lemesos District 2008 ECRML / 19 663 (listed as 'Arabic', given) Language 2021 7 (Shifting) Part II
+Sanna Lefkosia DIstrict, Larnaka District, Lemesos District 2008 ECRML 19 663 (listed as 'Arabic', given) Language 2021 7 (Shifting) Part II

-Non-ECRML Languages
+Non-ECRML Languages (Ethnologue)

-This includes languages listed with an 'established status' in Ethnologue, the Endangered Languages Project or the UNESCO World Atlas (once it is available again).
-The data on legal recognition, national number, and endangerment level was taken over from the original source, reflecting these sources’ current state and gaps of knowledge.
+Languages listed with an 'established status' in Ethnologue.
+The data on legal recognition, national number, and endangerment level was taken from Ethnologue, reflecting its current state and gaps of knowledge.

 Language Endonym Geographic Area Source Legal Recognition Legal Document Source National Number Bases for Calculation Estimation Date Source Endangerment Level